Artist’s impression of the plaza outside the Roxy Cinema in Miramar

 Te Motu Kairangi / Miramar Peninsula Framework

-With the help of the local community, landowners, businesses and key agencies, the Council is developing a long-term planning framework for the Miramar Peninsula.
-The framework will consider the key issues and opportunities facing Miramar Peninsula and establish a vision and a set of principles to guide the future development of the Peninsula.
+With the help of the local community, landowners, businesses and key agencies, the Council is developing a framework for the Miramar Peninsula.
+The framework will consider key issues and opportunities facing the Peninsula and establish a vision to help guide future investments and programmes of action on the Peninsula.

-The framework will be a collaborative document looking at the long-term future of the whole Peninsula.
-It will identify key areas or opportunities for more in-depth planning and project development, including development of the northern tip of the Peninsula as a public reserve, as well as opportunities for economic development, employment, visitor and tourism attractions, housing and infrastructure.
+The framework will identify key areas or opportunities for more in-depth planning and project development, including development of the northern tip of the Peninsula as a public reserve, as well as opportunities for economic development, employment, visitor and tourism attractions, the celebration of heritage and culture, housing, transport and infrastructure.